Cyber Security – how businesses are faring

-THE LATEST ANNUAL CYBER SECURITY SURVEY, conducted in 2015 on behalf of the UK Government by consultancy firm PwC, draws a startling picture of the threat businesses large and small are facing.
+The annual Cyber Security Survey conducted in 2015 on behalf of the UK Government by consultancy firm PwC, draws a startling picture of the threat businesses large and small are facing.
 The top line results of the survey showed nearly 700 businesses, 50% of which were SMEs.

 Rising security breaches

 In the last year, 90% of large organisations and 74% of small businesses experienced a security breach.
 An increase from 81% and 60% respectively on the year before.
 59% of organisations which responded to the survey expect additional security issues in the coming year.

 The survey showed that larger corporations are prone to more frequent and more severe breaches, but smaller businesses are also increasingly susceptible to malicious security breaches too.

 Additionally, although the average number of breaches individual smaller businesses suffered dropped from six breaches down to four, the combined number of breaches has increased.
 This shows that cyber attackers are spreading their assaults to find more unprepared businesses, with these typically being smaller companies.

 The cost of a security breach

 Even though small businesses don’t experience as severe or frequent breaches, the breaches they do experience can have a much harsher impact on the business’ bottom line.
 For small businesses the survey revealed that most serious breach cost between £75k and £311k.
 The larger an organisation is, the greater the risk of a breach and the higher the associated cost becomes.